Monthly Business Barometer®

 Methodology

-These results are based on 872 responses received from November 5 to 13 from a stratified random sample of CFIB members to a controlled-access web survey.
-Findings are statistically accurate to +/- 3.3 per cent 19 times in 20.
+These results are based on 719 responses received from May 6 to 12 from a stratified random sample of CFIB members to a controlled-access web survey.
+Findings are statistically accurate to +/- 3.7 per cent 19 times in 20.
 Every new month, the entire series of indicators is recalculated for the previous month to include all survey responses received in that previous month.
-Measured on a scale between 0 and 100, an index above 50 means owners expecting their business’s performance to be stronger over the next three or 12 months outnumber those expecting weaker performance.
-Provincial results are based on 3-months moving averages, except for PEI and NL which are based on 12-months moving averages.
-Sectoral results, except retail, are based on 3-months moving averages.
-Therefore the provincial and sectoral charts may not show the same movements as the aggregate Canada data.
+Measured on a scale between 0 and 100, an index below 50 means owners expecting their business’s performance to be weaker over the next three or 12 months outnumber those expecting stronger performance.

-The next Business Barometer will be released before December 25, 2024.
+The next Business Barometer will be released on June 19, 2025.

-For regional information about business optimism, price plans, limitations and main cost constraints for SMEs, please visit: the Business Barometer, Retrospective.
-This information will be updated at the end of December with 2024 data.
+For regional information about business optimism, price plans, limitations and main cost constraints for SMEs, please visit: the Business Barometer, 2024 Retrospective.

 Andreea Bourgeois, Director of Economics